 If ever the soup starts to get a little low, then water is simply added to top it back up again and new ingredients are added to maintain the flavor.
 Eternal soup is an excellent camping food for particularly large groups camping somewhere over a long period, and can provide nourishment for as many as is required.
 It does not always need to be boiling – simply cover the pot whenever it’s not in use to keep bugs and other debris out and reheat it whenever it is needed again.

 - Grilled Smokies

-There’s nothing quite like cooking meat over an open fire to really get some rich, smoky flavours soaking into the meat.
-Nowhere is this more satisfying than grilled smokies, essentially fire-roasted sausages that can then be placed into a bun and eaten with onions, light salad and mustard or relish.
-Ordinary hotdogs can also be substituted if preferred.
+There’s nothing quite like cooking meat over an open fire to really get some rich, smoky flavors soaking into the meat.
+Nowhere is this more satisfying than grilled smokies, essentially fire-roasted sausages that can then be placed into a bun and eaten with onions, light salad, and mustard or relish.
+Ordinary hot dogs can also be substituted if preferred.

 It’s up to you what other seasonings and ingredients you use, but the result is a tasty light lunch that really serves up a treat.

 Get a camping frying pan and prepare it as you would for regular grilled cheese sandwiches.
 However, spice things up a little by adding a layer of tomato sauce to the bread before laying down some thick slices of cheddar, and then laying down slices of pepperoni, ham, mushrooms or whatever you prefer.

 The result is s deliciously satisfying and surprisingly a very filling sandwich with all the tasty goodness of pizza.
 And like all pizza, it’s just as tasty when left to cool, so feel free to take some with you as a packed lunch when hiking.